allusive-dev/compfy/README.md

 ## Documentation can be found in the Wiki tab above.

-The Wiki is also avaliable and actively updated on [Donument](https://donument.com/d/Allusive/picom-allusive/-/documents/) the up and coming git versioning site for all your documentation and source organization needs!
+The Wiki is also avaliable and actively updated on [Donument](https://donument.com/d/Allusive/picom-allusive/-/documents/) an up and coming git versioned database allows for more than just code to be versioned.

 Can't find what you need in the wiki or have an problem?
 Open an Issue.